spatie/laravel-searchable/README.md

 $searchResults = (new Search()) ->registerModel(User::class, function(ModelSearchAspect $modelSearchAspect) {
        $modelSearchAspect
-          ->addSearchableProperty('name') // return results for partial matches on usernames ->addExactSearchableProperty('email'); // only return results that exactly match the e-mail address });
+          ->addSearchableAttribute('name') // return results for partial matches on usernames ->addExactSearchableAttribute('email'); // only return results that exactly match the e-mail address });
 ```